ying-tang/help-documentation/_userguides/Box_Panel.md

 # Getting Started with Box Panel

-The Box Panel interface gives you a single, consolidated view of enterprise assets deployed in your Blue Box Dedicated and Local environments.
-Based on OpenStack Horizon, its self-service access lets you create support tickets, leverage central authentication, monitor reporting functions, and view your invoices, easily.
+The Box Panel interface gives you a single, consolidated view of assets deployed in your **IBM Blue Box Dedicated** and **IBM Blue Box Local** cloud environments.
+Its self-service access lets you create support tickets, leverage central authentication for logins and user permissions, monitor various functions, and view your invoices, easily.

 This user guide gives you an end-to-end overview, so you can get started using Box Panel to monitor and control your IBM Blue Box Cloud.
 This document applies to Box Panel Version 3.8.3 and later.